vuejs/v2.vuejs.org/source/api/instantiation-options.md

 - **Type:** `Object`

 A hash of transitions to be made available to the ViewModel.
-For details see [Using Transition Effects](/guide/transitions.html).
+For details see [Adding Transition Effects](/guide/transitions.html).

 ## Misc